Yogic pranayama and mindfulness meditation have a definitive effect on the brain waves.

 Beta waves are often found during normal waking period.
 But continual functioning at beta takes a tremendous toll on our health and energy, as spending too much time in beta frequency is associated with tension, stress, anxiety, insomnia, depression, chronic nerve pain, and increased muscle tone.

-Yoga, Pranayama and Meditation practice helps to balance brain chemistry by increasing alpha and theta waves.
+Regular practice helps to balance brain chemistry by increasing alpha and theta waves.
 These two types of waves are beneficial for our immune system, mood regulation and increase our ability to process the information that we take in during beta.

 1. A study published in Indian journal of physiology and pharmacology 2003, aimed to find the long term effect of Sudarshan Kriya yoga and Pranayama on 19 participants over a period of 1 year showed a significant increase in beta activity with sprouts of alpha activity, indicating relaxation with the coexistence of alertness.